The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Once you activate the policy, your new insurance company will send the proof of insurance to the car dealer and you, and you’ll be able to drive off the lot.
 Simple as that!

-In order to find the cheapest car insurance companies for a used vehicle, we surveyed the policies offered by top US companies on a 2013 Honda Accord.
-While this vehicle and driving profile won’t match you exactly, the data should function as a jumping off point in the search for cheap car insurance.
+In order to find the cheapest car insurance companies for a used vehicle, we surveyed policies offered by top US companies for a variety of the most popular used cars, with model years ranging from 2014, 2017, and 2018.
+While these vehicles and driving profile won’t match you exactly, the data should function as a jumping-off point in the search for cheap car insurance.
 Here are the results.

-With all other metrics constant, Nationwide offers the cheapest car insurance company for a used car.
-Use this data as a baseline and start your search for cheap car insurance here.
+With all other metrics constant, USAA was the cheapest car insurance company for these popular used vehicles.
+If you can't qualify for USAA, Nationwide came in second for these used cars.
+The 2014 Honda Accord was the cheapest used car to insure with average rates of $704 for a six-month premium or $117 per month.
+Use this data as a baseline and start your search for cheap car insurance with us.

-As your vehicle ages, its premium will decrease by 2.5%.
-A vehicle that is one year old is over 18% more expensive to insure than a vehicle that is 7 years old.
+As your vehicle ages, its premium will decrease by 3.4% on average with each additional year.
+A vehicle that is one year old is over 16% more expensive to insure than a vehicle that is seven years old.

 In addition to shopping around to find the lowest used car insurance rates, we’ve outlined some other policy initiatives you can take while trying to keep your premium affordable.
 Let’s get started.